Skip navigation

 A trust can allow certain assets to transfer without going through probate.
 A grantor places assets into a trust, and a trustee manages them for the benefit of the people or purposes named in the trust.
 Trusts are often used to provide ongoing support for a child with special needs, set terms for minor beneficiaries, or carry out charitable goals.

-Many people use both a will and a trust as part of a complete plan, depending on their goals and the types of assets involved.
+Many people use both a will and a trust as part of a complete plan, often with guidance from an estate planning lawyer, depending on their goals and the types of assets involved.

 Our Estate Planning Services